-- Statewide projects will recieve 40% of the available revenue, $6 billion over 10 years.
-The project selection process will be 100% data driven or based on facts such as benefit/cost, congestion, economic competitveness and safety.
+Statewide projects will receive 40% of the available revenue, $6 billion over 10 years.
+The project selection process will be 100% data driven or based on facts such as benefit/cost, congestion, economic competitiveness and safety.
 The ARPO and NCDOT Division 1 do not have any say in rankings of Statewide projects.

-- Division projects will receive 30% of the available revenue, $4.5 billion, which is shared equally between the 14 NCDOT divisions indicated on the map above.
-The selection process will be 50% data driven and the ARPO and NCDOT Divison 1 ranking will account for the other 50%.
-NCDOT Divison 1 will receive $36 million per year for division projects across all modes of transportation.
+Division projects will receive 30% of the available revenue, $4.5 billion, which is shared equally between the 14 NCDOT divisions indicated on the map above.
+The selection process will be 50% data driven and the ARPO and NCDOT Division 1 ranking will account for the other 50%.
+NCDOT Division 1 will receive $36 million per year for division projects across all modes of transportation.

 The state provided criteria and weights for scoring, NCDOT Divisions 1, 2,3, and 4 were approved to use different criteria and weights for their divisions.